 Under Lorig, punter Josh Hubner set the school record, led the Pac-12 and was second in the nation for yards per punt (47.1) in 2012.
 Hubner was named to numerous All-America teams, including Lindy's (third team) and Sports Illustrated (honorable mention) in addition to earning all-Pac-12 second-team accolades and being named a Ray Guy Award semifinalist.

 Prior to joining the Sun Devils staff, Lorig was the assistant head coach and defensive coordinator at Central Washington University for four seasons (2008-11).

 During his time at Central Washington, the Wildcats posted a 34-12 record with three Great Northwest Athletic Conference Championships and two appearances in the NCAA Division II playoffs.
 Lorig, whose Wildcat defense routinely placed among the top 10 in the nation in total defense, was named the 2010 American Football Coaches Association (AFCA) Division II Assistant Coach of the Year.

-In 2007, Lorig served as the linebackers coach at the University of Texas at El Paso.
+In 2007, Lorig served as the linebackers coach at the UTEP.
 He spent one season on head coach Mike Price's staff before moving back to the Pacific Northwest to join the CWU coaching staff.
-Prior to UTEP, Lorig spent eight seasons as a defensive assistant with Idaho State University.
+Prior to UTEP, Lorig spent eight seasons as a defensive assistant with Idaho State.
 He coached the linebackers and safeties at ISU, and was the defensive coordinator for head coach Larry Lewis from 2003-06.

-Lorig earned both his bachelor's degree in law enforcement (1995) and his master's in correctional administration (1997) from Western Oregon.
-A native of Edmonds, Wash., and an avid outdoorsman, his family includes his wife, Becky, and children: son, Tyler, and daughters, Jordan and Emma.
+Lorig earned both his bachelor's degree in law enforcement (1995) and his master's degree in correctional administration (1997) from Western Oregon.
+A native of Edmonds, Wash., and an avid outdoorsman, his family includes his wife, Becky, and children: son, Tyler (5), and daughters, Jordan (7) and Emma (3).

 JOE LORIG FILE